dakimura/bot/README.md

 Click "Varibale" from the left pane, Choose "Add Variable", and check "Environmental Variable".

 ![](img/reg_env_var_tf_cloud.png)
-Key="GOOGLE_CREDENTIALS", Value=the content of the service account file you created.
+Set Key="GOOGLE_CREDENTIALS", Value=the content of the service account file you created.

-Environmental Variable does not accept new lines, so remove the value by the following command and copy-paste.
+Environmental Variable does not accept new lines, so please remove the value by the following command before entering.
 (If)
 ```bash
 $ brew install jq